rvvincelli/owmwpproxy/README.md

 Make sure your hosting provider web server honors these caching headers.

+## Local development

+Just checkout the repo and give a `composer install`.

 ## Why this?

 What we needed was a customization of an existing commercial plugin, and we wanted to do it properly.